mirukucafe/nyankey/CONTRIBUTING.md

 ## Localization (l10n)

 We have not yet set up localization management, so updating of locales can currently only be done as commits changing the respective files in the repo.
+Localization files are found in `/locales/` and are YAML files using the `yml` file extension.
+The file name consists of the [IETF BCP 47](https://www.rfc-editor.org/info/bcp47) language code.

 ## Development
 During development, it is useful to use the `npm run dev` command.